FREE SHIPPING on orders of $85 or more

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Broadnax include Broad, Brod and others.

 This web page shows only a small excerpt of our Broadnax research.
-Another 95 words (7 lines of text) covering the years 123 and 1233 are included under the topic Early Broadnax History in all our PDF Extended History products.
+Another 95 words (7 lines of text) covering the years 123 and 1233 are included under the topic Early Broadnax History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Broadnax Notables in all our PDF Extended History products.
+More information is included under the topic Early Broadnax Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Broadnax were among these contributors, for they have been located in early North American records: Mary Broad who settled in Virginia in 1738; Robert Broad settled in New England in 1773; Thomas Broad settled in Virginia in 1637.